-While recent momentum seems to be shifting in favor of expanding online poker in the state of Nevada, at the moment poker players are limited to only one option, World Series of Poker.
+While recent momentum seems to be shifting in favor of expanding the Nevada online poker market, at the moment poker players are limited to only one option, World Series of Poker.
 Find the top offer from WSOP in the table below.
 Stay tuned for further updates, as we expect more online poker apps to enter Nevada soon.

 5 out of 5